Your Child Should Go to Muskoka Woods, here’s why

 Prime location

-Located approximately 2.5 hours from downtown Toronto, you’ll find a mix of untouched nature, modern buildings and state-of-the-art athletic facilities, all nestled on the shores of beautiful Lake Rosseau.
+Located approximately 2.5 hours from downtown Toronto, you’ll find a mix of untouched nature, modern buildings and state-of-the-art athletic facilities, all nestled on the shore of beautiful Lake Rosseau.
 Muskoka Woods offers the best of both worlds — serene beauty conveniently located directly off of Highway 141.

 Super fun activities